David Dontoh: Notable Projects

-David has been a longstanding member of the Ghana National Theatre management team for several decades and only retired from the organisation in 2000.
+Dontoh has been a longstanding member of the Ghana National Theatre management team for several decades and only retired from the organisation in 2000.
 He co-founded the Ghana Union of Theatre Societies with Mr. Effah Nkrabea Darteh.
-He is also a founding member of "Ghana Actors Guild" and was the Guild's first secretary.
-He has also been the president of the "Ghana Concert Parties Union".
-David has also been chairman of the planning committee of the "Ghana Music Awards" for several years.
+He is also a founding member of the Ghana Actors Guild and was the Guild's first secretary.
+He has also been the president of the Ghana Concert Parties Union.
+Dontoh has also been chairman of the planning committee of the Ghana Music Awards for several years.